 Did you know?

-- Around 1 in 5 young people in NSW report eating potato crisps or other salty snacks at least 4 times per week
+- More than a third of young people in NSW report eating potato crisps or other salty snacks at least 3 times per week

 Healthy snacks help kids and teens refuel

 Healthy snacks in between main meals help kids and teens meet their daily nutritional needs.

 Young children have smaller stomachs than adults, so they need to eat every few hours to keep up their energy levels and get the right amount of nutrients.
 Teens get particularly hungry during periods of fast development and snacks are important.

 Snacks based on fruit and vegies, reduced fat dairy products and whole grains are the healthiest choices.